Loretta Swit: Theatre

-Swit's first off-broadway appearance was in the Actor's Playhouse production of "An Enemy of the People."
-In 1961, Swit landed a role in the Circle in the Square production of "The Balcony" written by Jean Genet and produced by José Quintero.
+Swit's first off-Broadway appearance was in the Actors Playhouse production of An Enemy of the People.
+In 1961, Swit landed a role in the Circle in the Square production of The Balcony, written by Jean Genet and produced by José Quintero.

 In 1967, Swit toured with the national company of Any Wednesday, starring Gardner McKay.
 She continued as one of the Pigeon sisters opposite Don Rickles and Ernest Borgnine in a Los Angeles run of The Odd Couple.

 In 1975, Swit played in Same Time, Next Year on Broadway opposite Ted Bessell.
-She also performed on Broadway in The Mystery of Edwin Drood.
+She also performed on Broadway during the 1980s in The Mystery of Edwin Drood.
 From there, she played Agnes Gooch in the Las Vegas version of Mame, starring Susan Hayward and later, Celeste Holm.

-She has played Shirley Valentine, a one-woman play, since the 1990s into the 2010s, appearing in a variety of locales and revivals.
+She played Shirley Valentine, a one-woman play, from the 1990s into the 2010s, appearing in a variety of locales and revivals.

 In October–November 2003, she starred as the title character in North Carolina Theatre's production of Mame in Raleigh, North Carolina.

-In August–September 2010, Swit starred in the world premiere of the Mark Miller play, Amorous Crossings, at the Alhambra Dinner Theatre in Jacksonville, Florida, directed by Tod Booth.
+In August–September 2010, Swit starred in the world premiere of the Mark Miller play Amorous Crossing at the Alhambra Dinner Theatre in Jacksonville, Florida, directed by Tod Booth.

-In 2017, Swit appeared in Six Dance Lessons in Six Weeks in Buffalo, New York.
+In 2016, Swit appeared in Six Dance Lessons in Six Weeks at Totem Pole Playhouse in Fayetteville, Pennsylvania. and again, in 2017, in Buffalo, New York.